I believe that there are events in life that create a clear “before” and “after.”

 I’ve worked so hard in certain professional roles that I felt I was carrying the weight of the world on my shoulders.
 I felt like I couldn’t leave or it would all fall apart.
 I worked tirelessly and ended up quite sick as a result.

 I went from a high achieving, individual professional to leading a team of 17!
 I doubled down by taking on more and more of the responsibilities, I couldn’t find peace in the CHAOS of the environment, and I burned out - QUICKLY.
-It took me a year to recover from the intensity of this role.
+It took me a year to recover from the intensity of that role.

 Each time, there was a powerful - and sometimes painful - personal transformation that occurred.